Dramatic Health Recoveries Reported By Patients Who Stopped Using GMO FoodsJeffrey M. Smith March 1, 2020

 Today, thousands of physicians and nutritionists do just that, and they report that a wide variety of health conditions improve after people make the change.
+And this is not some kind of secret information.
+Writers who deal with nursing essays know that too.
 Here’s some recent examples:

 1) Trial consultant LaDonna Carlton, had to take two pills, three times a day to suppress the painful cramps and constant diarrhea associated with her irritable bowel syndrome.
 “My doctor told me I would be on this forever,” says LaDonna.
 But then she met a new doctor, internist Emily Lindner, MD.
 “The first thing she did,” says LaDonna, “was take me off GMOs,” including soy, corn, canola oil, and sugar.
 “Within two months,” she says, “I didn’t need the medication any longer.”

 Since LaDonna stopped preparing foods with GMOs, her husband Fred was swept along with the new diet.
 And he’s glad he was.
 “I feel 10 times better,” he says.
 At 73, Fred plays full court basketball, even with two artificial knees.
 The new diet, he says, “made me feel much younger… I feel like I’m 50.”